 Raw DPS comes next.
 It is the average hit multiplied by attacks per second.
 This tells you the basic sustained output before crits, buffs, or target defenses are included.
 From there, crit-adjusted DPS adds expected value from critical hits.
 The calculator does that by weighting the extra crit damage by the crit chance, which produces a cleaner view than trying to imagine a sequence of random crits by hand.

 Bonus damage is then layered on top as a percentage increase to the post-crit result.
 This step is helpful when comparing buffs, item passives, or talent multipliers that amplify your output without changing the base hit structure.
 Finally, effective DPS applies resistance, giving you a more realistic estimate of what reaches the target after mitigation.
-That step is crucial because raw damage and real damage can diverge dramatically in armored encounters.
+That step is important because raw damage and real damage can diverge dramatically in armored encounters.

 Start with the damage range and attack speed.
 Those two values create the baseline profile of the build.
 A narrow damage range produces predictable output, while a wide range can create more volatility.
 Attack speed determines how often that damage profile is applied.
 Once those fundamentals are in place, add crit chance and crit multiplier to capture the burst layer that many action and RPG systems build around.